2026 Report

 Fund the centralized layer first

 Identity, logging, retrieval security, eval.
-The enabling infrastructure that prevents pilot purgatory.
+The enabling infrastructure that both rebuild and features portcos need.
+This is what compounds across the portfolio.

 03